Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

 How does Ramadan affect me as a traveler?

-Due to the multi-cultural society of Malaysia, there is no problem to find food during the day.
+Due to the multi-cultural society of Malaysia, there is no problem finding food during the day.
 Most non-Muslim restaurants remain open and serve food and drinks as usual.

 However, in some hotels, the restaurants may close during the day.
 However, the hotels are happy to prepare a packed lunch to take out if you decided to visit the Kelantan heartland.